alephium/www/src/content/news/announcing-the-leman-network-upgrade-c01a81e65f0e/index.md

 **Why a network upgrade?**

-In the past few months, the Alephium team has been working on improvements for its whole tech stack: the <a href="https://wiki.alephium.org/ralph/getting-started" >Ralph programming language</a>, the <a href="https://github.com/alephium/alephium/tree/master/protocol/src/main/scala/org/alephium/protocol/vm" >Alphred Virtual Machine</a>, <a href="https://github.com/alephium/alephium" >Node APIs</a>, etc…
+In the past few months, the Alephium team has been working on improvements for its whole tech stack: the [Ralph programming language](https://wiki.alephium.org/ralph/getting-started), the [Alphred Virtual Machine](https://github.com/alephium/alephium/tree/master/protocol/src/main/scala/org/alephium/protocol/vm), [Node APIs](https://github.com/alephium/alephium), etc…

 The goal has been to increase the performance and security of the whole stack, as well as enabling a top-of-the-class dApp developer experience.
 Some of you might already have tested these changes on the latest version of the testnet that was deployed past July.